9 Free Coaching Assessment Tools And Where To Find Them

 VIA Inventory of Strengths

-The VIA Character Strengths Survey is a free coaching assessment form that takes less than 15 minutes to fill and allows your clients to gain new insights about their biggest strengths and weaknesses.
-The VIA Institute of Character lists 24 main strengths and their definitions, out of which 5 will be highlighted as your main strengths and 5 will be highlighted as your “lesser strengths.”
+The VIA Character Strengths Survey is a free coaching assessment form that takes less than 15 minutes to fill out and allows your clients to gain new insights about their biggest strengths and weaknesses.

-This assessment isn’t as much about building your competence in certain areas, but about discovering what your natural strengths or gifts are and focusing on them to become more successful in life.
-Interestingly, these strengths often overlap with our values, which shows that what we value the most is what we get good at.
+This assessment isn’t as much about building your competence in certain areas, but about discovering your natural strengths or gifts and focusing on them to become more successful in life.

 The Mindvalley Assessment

-This assessment tool is perfect for life coaching sessions, as it explores the level of awareness your clients have in all 12 categories of their life.
+This tool is perfect for life coaching sessions as it explores the level of awareness your clients have in twelve different categories of their lives.
 It provides a compass in terms of what your coachee needs to focus more on to feel more balanced and fulfilled.
-This way, you’ll see more clearly what problems they face and what your coaching sessions should revolve around.

 5 Love Languages

-Knowing what our love languages are is super important for nurturing conscious and thriving relationships in our life.
-The 5 Love Languages assessment helps your clients find out how they (secretly) want to give and receive love from their romantic partner, friends and family, and gives them a definition for each languages.
+The 5 Love Languages assessment helps your clients discover how they (secretly) want to give and receive love from their romantic partner, friends, and family.
+It gives them a definition for each love language.

 Enneagram

-Business & Career Coaching Assessment Tools
+Business and Career Coaching Assessment Tools

 The Myers-Briggs Assessment

-Project Implicit’s Assessment On Unconscious Biases
+Project Implicit’s Assessment on Unconscious Biases

 Interactive Leadership Style Assessments